 I felt even worse about the situation because at the time I was working as a fitness trainer.
 My job was to help people improve the way they looked and felt.
 People paid me for my advice and expertise.
-They looked up to me as the healthy fit guy..
+They looked up to me as the healthy fit guy...
 I felt like a failure as an athlete, a coach and a businessman.

 I was becoming too sick and lethargic to work.
 I had to cancel clients as I was so exhausted.
 And I was embarrassed about how I looked.
-My body and health was meant to be my marketing.
+My body and health were meant to be my marketing.
 There was a disconnect.

 I was driven to succeed and to be the epitome of health.

 Yet I was suffering, in the sporting arena, with my health, and with my business.